Daily Bruin: Frequency and governance

 The Bruin was published Monday through Friday during the school year prior to the COVID-19 pandemic, twice a week during the last week of the quarter, once a week during finals week, and once a week on Mondays in the summer quarter.
 As of the 2022-2023 school year, the Bruin is published three times a week during the school year on Monday, Wednesday, and Friday.
 The Bruins staff also publishes PRIME, a quarterly lifestyle magazine, and maintains Bruinwalk.com, a professor and apartment review site.
 The Daily Bruin produced a total of 2,419 articles in the 2021/2022 academic year.

 It is published by the ASUCLA Communications Board, which sets policies for the newspaper and other campus communications media.
-The current editor in chief is Dylan Winward.
+The current editor in chief is Alexandra Crosnoe.

 The Daily Bruin has 13 editorial departments: news writing, sports writing, arts & entertainment writing, opinion writing, blogging, infographic reporting, digital development, video journalism, copy editing, photojournalism, design, PRIME, enterprise reporting and cartoons and illustrations.